In this section, you can find useful links to government guidance and tips for carers.

 - Northern Ireland: Check your symptoms online

-As the number of cases of COVID-19 are still high, you may be concerned about those who are most vulnerable to the virus.
+Understandably, you may still be concerned about those who are most vulnerable to the COVID-19.
 It may be helpful to check the current NHS and government guidance.

 In England, there are recommendations you can follow here.